European-Crypto-Initiative/ethereum-org-website/src/content/policy-issues/crypto-ecology/index.md

 ---
-title: Do cryptocurrencies pose risks to EU financial stability and liquidity?
+title: Do cryptocurrencies/blockchains negatively impact the environment?
 description: An overview of the plans for regulating crypto assets in the EU
 lang: en
 template: use-cases
 emoji: ":handshake:"
 sidebar: true
 sidebarDepth: 2
-image: ../../assets/use-cases/dao-2.png
+image: ../../../assets/use-cases/dao-2.png
 alt: "A representation of a DAO voting on a proposal."
 summaryPoints:
   [